 GCSE: English Language at grade C (4) or above, or an appropriate English language qualification.
 We will accept Level 2 Functional Skills English in lieu of GCSE English.

 Overall pass of the Access to HE, with 45 credits at level 3.
 Of these 45 credits, 30 level 3 credits must be in Physics and Mathematics and must be passed with Distinction.

 BTEC qualifications in relevant disciplines are considered in combination with A Level Physics and Mathematics.
 Applicants should contact the School to discuss.

-35 overall with 17 points at HL, which must include 6 in both Physics and Mathematics.
+35 points overall with 15 points at Higher Level to include 5 in Higher Level Physics and 5 in Higher Level Mathematics.

-AA at Advanced Higher in Physics and Mathematics with AABBB at Higher
+AB at Advanced Higher in Physics and Mathematics with AABBB at Higher.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.